dell/csm-docs/content/docs/getting-started/installation/openshift/unityxt/prerequisite/_index.md

 * To use iSCSI protocol, iSCSI initiator utils packages needs to be installed and Multipath needs to be configured
 * To use NFS protocol, there is no prerequisite on Openshift

 {{< tabpane text=true lang="en" >}}
 {{% tab header="FC" lang="en" %}}

 1. Complete the zoning of each host with the Unity Storage Array.
-Please refer the <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-weight:bold; font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting a Fibre Channel SAN infrastructure.
+Please refer to <a  href="https://elabnavigator.dell.com/vault/pdf/Linux.pdf" target="_blank" style="font-size:0.9rem">Host Connectivity Guide</a> for the guidelines when setting a Fibre Channel SAN infrastructure.
 <br>

 2. Verify the initiators of each host are logged in to the Unity Storage Array.
 CSM will perform the Host Registration of each host with the Unity Array.

 <br>

 3. Multipathing software configuration

     a.
 Configure Device Mapper MPIO for Unity FC connectivity

     Use this command to create the machine configuration to configure the DM-MPIO service on all the worker hosts for FC connectivity.
     ```bash
     oc apply -f 99-workers-multipath-conf.yaml
     ```